Shadows and Screams: Start your morning back in Railroad Square, which, by the light of day, may start to look familiar.

 Coastal Thrills: Next, you’re headed for the Sonoma coast.
 Drive south on Highway 101 for just a few minutes before taking the Highway 12 exit towards Sebastopol.
 Drive through Sebastopol, continuing on Bodega Avenue as it becomes Bodega Highway, and wind your way past vineyards, barns, and apple orchards.

 About 10 miles down the road, you’ll reach the tiny town of Bodega.
-Alfred Hitchcock’s The Birds, which still gives viewers a temporary case of ornithophobia 50 years after its release, was set right here in town.
+This was the setting for Alfred Hitchcock’s The Birds, which still gives viewers a temporary case of ornithophobia 50 years after its release.

 Park your car in front of the Bodega Country Store.
 Just across the road up Bodega Lane, you’ll see the St. Teresa of Avila Church (made famous by a 1953 Ansel Adams photograph and later glimpsed briefly on film during The Birds) and the old Potter School House (the setting for much on-screen running, screaming, and pecking during The Birds).